sonlinux/cataas/docs/source/index.rst

-A GitHub repository synchronizer
+A client for CATAAS API
 ===============================

-A simple django app to allow Syncing of github repos using dropbox client API and storing them in dropbox as dirs.
+A simple django app to allow users to enter a cat tag in a search form and request for images related to that tag.

 Some notes:
 -----------

-Alison Mukoma, May 2018
+Alison Mukoma, February 2019